-If you wish to take courses at an institution outside the CUNY system, a form is available to you at our registrar's office but you must pay at the college where you will take the course.
-A permit is issued only for courses that are creditable towards a NYCCT degree.
+Students wishing to take courses at an institution outside the CUNY system must request approval by submitting a form available in the Registrar's Office, room N/G 15.
+A permit is issued only for the courses that are creditable towards a NYCCT degree.
+Payment is made to the College where the course is taken.